NEWS YOU CAN USE

 Outspoken helps parents to be prepared for and more comfortable about having straightforward conversations.
 Talking openly can improve…

-Help your child become a critical thinker so that they build up resilience and make good decisions in this
+Help your child become a critical thinker so they build up resilience and make good decisions in this digital world

 Support your child to become who they want to be as they balance physical changes and new emotions